KILLERDUTCH/CSS-Forensics/README.md

 🧱 High "z-index" Detection

-Extremely large stacking values are often a sign of a stylesheet that has accumulated arbitrary values over time.
+Extremely large "z-index" values can be a sign of an uncontrolled stacking system.

-For example:
+Example:

 .modal {
     z-index: 99999;
 }

-CSS Forensics flags values above the configured threshold.
+CSS Forensics flags values above the configured threshold:

-Example:

 MEDIUM